JetBrains/jpa-buddy-documentation/database-connections/database-connections.md

 ![jpa-structure-db-connection](img/jpa-structure-db-connection.png)

-You can fill the required settings for the connection manually, but if your project contains data source settings in the *application.properties* file, JPA Buddy can get them and paste into corresponding fields automatically.
-Click on the “Detect Connections” button in the JPA Structure tab and the window will appear with filled fields.
+You can fill the required settings for the connection manually, but if your project contains data source settings in the *application.properties* or *application.yaml* file, JPA Buddy can get them and paste into corresponding fields automatically.
+Click on the "Detect Connections" button in the JPA Structure tab and the window will appear with filled fields.

 As the IntelliJ IDEA Ultimate provides a large number of options for data sources configurations, there is no needs to create other connections to make JPA Buddy works.
 You can learn more about it on the corresponding [JetBrains documentation page](https://www.jetbrains.com/help/idea/data-sources-and-drivers-dialog.html).